 Place the corn beef on top of the onions and potatoes, add the seasonings (bag) in.
 This corned beef was already seasoned.

 Pop open a can of Guinness, let it breath a minute. 😉 Add the whole can to the crockpot.

 Cover and cook on high for 8 hours

 *At the 6 1/2 hour mark add in your carrots

 *At the 7th. hour mark add in your cabbage

-Serve with your veggies, mustard and horsey sauce if you like.
+Serve with your veggies, mustard on the side and horsey sauce if you like.
 Horsey sauce is my version of a horseradish sauce.
-Basically you mix sour cream or plain yogurt with prepared horseradish to heat preference, add S & P and a pinch of garlic powder and walla you have a very yummy sauce for your corned beef.
-On the other hand, plain ole mustard works too.
+Basically you mix sour cream or plain yogurt with prepared horseradish to your heat preference, add S & P and a pinch of garlic powder to taste and walla you have a very yummy sauce for your corned beef.
+On the other hand, plain ole mustard works well too.

 Happy Saint Patrick’s Day all! g.